tpunt/PHP7-Reference/README.md

 int random_int(int min, int max);
 ```

+Both functions will emit an `E_WARNING` and return `false` if a source of
+sufficient randomness cannot be found.

 **BC Breaks**
  - Functions in the global namespace must not be called `random_int` or `random_bytes`.